Posts Tagged ‘airline’

 You see this all the time in stores, with fewer staff members or less competent staff.
 Here’s what Floyd Norris of the Times said in his blog about the former chairman of Home Depot, Bob Nardelli.

 He was a man who thought he was worth unlimited amounts, and yet messed up the company by a desire to slash compensation expenses.
-He pushed out experienced store workers, figuring part-timers were cheaper, and did not realize in time that those knowledgeable workers were critical to the willingness of amateurs to shop there¹
+He pushed out experienced store workers, figuring part-timers were cheaper, and did not realize in time that those knowledgeable workers were critical to the willingness of amateurs to shop there&#185

 In some ways, we bring this on ourselves.
 We’re willing to shop entirely on price.
 I’m guilty myself, even though it’s often bad in the long run.